 If you are interested in pursuing a career at the Bar specialising in Family Law and practising at the highest level, then 29BR is the ideal choice for you.

-Up to two 12-month pupillages are available annually with awards of up to £35,000.
+Up to two 12-month pupillages are available annually with awards of £42,500 (effective for pupillage starting October 2024 and thereafter).
 Pupillage will normally be spent with three pupil supervisors and all pupils are encouraged to attend court with other members of chambers in order to gain first-hand experience in all our fields of expertise.
 Pupils can expect to be in court (and earning) on a regular basis during their second six.

 “At 29 Bedford Row,

 you will get experience